 Racism in the German start-up scene

-Founders with an immigrant background apparently receive less venture capital and experience discrimination during their startup.
+Founders with a migrant background apparently receive less venture capital and experience discrimination during their start-up.

-One in three young entrepreneurs born abroad has had racist experiences in connection with their start-up, as the Mirror reports.
-This is according to an evaluation by the Federal Association of German Start-ups and the Friedrich Naumann Foundation.
+Every third young entrepreneur who was born abroad has experienced racism in connection with their start-up, according to the Spiegel reports.
+This is according to an analysis by the Federal Association of German Start-ups and the Friedrich Naumann Foundation.
 Among founders who previously studied in another country, as many as 51 percent have experienced discrimination.
-Founders who grew up in Germany in the first or second generation have also apparently experienced discrimination when dealing with authorities, banks, investors, landlords or cooperation partners.
+Founders who grew up in Germany in the first or second generation have apparently also experienced discrimination when dealing with authorities, banks, investors, landlords or cooperation partners.

-The unequal treatment is also evident in the distribution of subsidies.
-Only one-third of immigrant founders have been able to access government funding so far.
+The unequal treatment is also evident in the distribution of funding.
+Only a third of immigrant founders have been able to access state funding to date.
 That is ten percent less than the average.
-Founders with an immigrant background also fared worse in the distribution of venture capital.
+Founders with a migrant background also fare worse when it comes to the distribution of venture capital.

 Newsletter